Chocolate Cheesecake Chocolate Cake

 While you are waiting for the cream mixture to cool, mix up the cake.

 Tada!
-Not quite powdered sugar but much less granulated than before, perfect for baking.
+It’s not quite powdered sugar but much less granulated than before, perfect for baking.

-Let cool completely.
-Then remove each cake from it’s pan.
+Let cool completely on a wire rack or on the stovetop.
+Then, remove each cake from its pan.
 Place one on a cake platter or plate.
 At this time, whip up the chocolate cream mixture.
-Add in the cream cheese to that mixture (you may want to warm up the cheese slightly first to prevent lumps) whip together well.
+Add the room temperature cream cheese to that mixture (you may want to warm up the cheese slightly first to prevent lumps) and whip it together well.
+I prefer to use an Electric Mixer to do this.

-Spread about 1/3 – 1/2 of the cheesecake mixture on top of one of the cakes.
+Spread about 1/3 – 1/2 of the cheesecake mixture on top of one of the cakes for a thin layer of frosting.
 Spread evenly for the filling.
-Add the second cake on top of the filling.
+Add the second cake on top of the filling to make the chocolate cake layers.

 Then spread the remaining cheesecake mixture on top of the cake and down the sides for the “frosting”.
 Enjoy!